 - Living expenses, which vary depending on city of destination.

-In order to make sure that Angola and Sao Tome and Principe continues to receive the benefits of the exchange program, U.S. visa requirements state that visitors under an exchange program return to and remain in ANGOLA FOR A MINIMUM PERIOD OF TWO YEARS AFTER COMPLETION OF THEIR PROGRAMS.
-The Commission will assist grantees in obtaining visas for their spouses and minor children, though the grantees are responsible for their living expense.
+In order to make sure that Angola and Sao Tome and Principe continues to receive the benefits of the exchange program, U.S. visa requirements state that visitors under an exchange program return to and remain in their home country FOR A MINIMUM PERIOD OF TWO YEARS AFTER COMPLETION OF THEIR PROGRAM.
+The Commission will assist grantees in obtaining visas for their spouses and minor children, though the grantees are responsible for their living expenses.